About Andre Heimgartner

 Upon his return to Australia, a very last minute call-up to Brad Jones Racing led to a co-drive at the Bathurst 1000 and later the Gold Coast 600, which ultimately delivered the team a much needed podium.
 It was that drive which caught the eye of NISSAN Motorsport co-owner Todd Kelly to pursue Heimgartner to replace him and in 2018, Heimgartner was announced as returning to Supercars after just one year out of the category.

 As ambitious as he is tenacious, Heimgartner is the future of Australasian motorsport.
-In reality, Kid Dynamite is pure racer.
+In reality, Kid Dynamite is a pure racer.